 Rectal Treatments For Ulcerative Colitis: An Option That Shouldn’t be Overlooked

-If you cringe at the thought of using a rectal therapy in your ulcerative colitis treatment plan, you’re not alone.
+If you cringe at the thought of using a rectal treatment for your ulcerative colitis, you’re not alone.
 Most people consider them to be strange and icky, uncomfortable and unfamiliar and in many cases just plain embarrassing.
 But as much as we may despise the idea of using a suppository or enema, rectal therapies do have an important place in ulcerative colitis, and it’s time to get educated.

 Oral vs. Rectal